Sp25-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/DesignDocument.md

+## (EXTRA): Design Questions
+1. Should there be a room object to hold the unitItems?

 ## (INITIAL DESIGN): Class Diagram

 Llink to tools that can help you create a class diagram: [Class Resources: Class Design Tools](https://github.com/CS5004-khoury-lionelle/Resources?tab=readme-ov-file#uml-design-tools)